 Q.E.F. endorsement no. 43F.

-3. Q.P.F. no. 5 is available for used vehicles.
+3. Q.P.F.no.
+5 may be purchased for used vehicles.
 This table, however, only concerns coverage for new vehicles.

-4. Rapport annuel sur les institutions financières 2016 [Annual Report on Financial Institutions, in French only], Autorité des marchés financiers, p.
-227.
+4. Autorité des marchés financiers, Rapport annuel sur les institutions financières 2018 [Annual Report on Financial Institutions, in French only], p.
+235.

 5. Endorsement Q.E.F. no. 43 offers options A to F. However, options A and E are the ones that insurers most commonly offer.